jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/_configure.md

     _External references:_

     * [`set`](../../../jbsplitsstore/write/set.md)
-3. For each fund access constraint struct in the array passed in, store the values of the distribution limit, the overflow allowance, and the currency.
+3. For each fund access constraint struct in the array passed in, store the values of the distribution limit and overflow allowance packed with their respective currencies.
+Make sure the values are contained within their bit limit so that they can be packed together in one `uint256`.
 Emit a `SetFundAccessConstraints` event with the relevant parameters.

     ```solidity
     // Set overflow allowances if there are any.